davidnwright/making-humanities-matter-contrib/maker-or-assasin-revisions.md

 	- What’s the relation between object and space you’re proposing here?
 	- How do playfulness and sharing pertain?
 It’s not obvious that they might; so I’d like to understand the turn to these two modes of engagement.
 	- The opening paragraph presents an interesting and, I think, important thread of thought to be taken up; however, the second paragraph of the introduction left me unprepared for the essay that follows.
 Perhaps you could introduce a clearer methodology here?
 Or expand on what you mean by 3D printing as “encouraging unforeseen fractures in (and connections to) the exchange and significance of cultural artifacts”?
 I look forward to reading the final draft of this piece.

+An erased space is one that leaves a trace but no longer exists.
+The erased space is not empty (that is, not a space in the true sense), it holds the trace of something erased.
+By erased space, I mean something akin to The World Trade Center, which is at once the erased space of the Twin Towers and the emerging space of One World Trade Center (or, more commonly, "Freedom Tower").
+The World Trade Center space holds traces of the Twin Towers--indeed the memorial itself--and provides an area for the Freedom Tower.
+The Twin Towers have been erased, but there lingers an aura of their existence; an existence that is reinforced both by the redemptive narratives associated with Freedom Tower and the renewed World Trade Center site and with the 9/11 Memorial to the victims of the September 2011 terrorist attacks.

+Erased spaces represent spaces where there is evidence of--or an aura of--things removed--marks of something having been--or even the invisible attempts to remove all traces associated with thought, feeling, history, or memory.
+At the same time, erased spaces also represent the potential of an expanse that is free, open, and unoccupied--ready and approved as a space for renewal and revision.

+- a continuous area or expanse that is free, available, or unoccupied.
+- rub out or remove (writing or marks).
+- remove all traces of (a thought, feeling, or memory).
+- ephemera - things that exist or are used or enjoyed for only a short time -- items of collectible memorabilia, typically written or printed ones, that were originally expected to have only short-term usefulness or popularity.

+Erased space is a theoretical name for absence, but an absence that attempts to capture the idea that even in absencia, there lingers the ephemera of the object that occupied that space prior to its erasure.
+It tries to account for the lingering marks of what came before, and what suggests the potential for the new.

+3D printing and other emerging digital technologies, unlike the crafts of the past, lean toward creating ephemera.
+The rub is that they often make ephemera out of things that once had resonance--like the Twin Towers.

+How does the student of cultural history then account for the shift from something resonant and tangible into something ephemeral and trinket-based.
+The answer is to think not about the object itself, but the erased space it may have occupied and examine the triggers associated with its re-making or fabrication.
+Complexly, to look at the ephemera made by remaking.

+This is not a playful exercise.
+This effort tries to account for the lasting resonance of ephemera, separated from its disposable, or short life-cycle, ephemera often defines who we are, where we have been, how we see ourselves.
+These objects--trinkets--carry particular resonance to the individuals that own them, experience them, or associate them with someone or some experience.
+(QUOTES)

+Objects as erased spaces because they both occupy space and offer space.
+LIke a building, these objects present themselves in the space and take up space, but at the same time offer the potential for more space.

+Fabricating Erased Spaces: The Charred Ephemera of the Re-made

+The social exchange of these digitized objects does not account for the ephemera of the erased spaces those objects might have occupied.
+The same goes for the fabrication of erased spaces.

+I'm particularly interested in how we reproduce such erased spaces, particularly the lingering shreds of memory associated with what's been erased, in the social milieu that often marks maker cultures or fabrication.

+Trinket

+Memories that mark our position inside these spaces -- we were actually there...

 When we talk about fabrication in the humanities, we often avoid confronting the following general question: if we are attempting to revive erased cultural spaces by re-fabricating them, what responsibility do we have to the corpse’s social, political, economic, and cultural aura?
 The question emerges forcefully when we account for motivations such as those suggested by Devon Elliott, Robert MacDougall, and William J. Turkel: "We fabricate objects related to our own historical interests, and then we play with them, modify them, share them with other people, and use them to ground conversations about the past and our relationship to it."[^1] While the exchange, examination, and manipulation of objects--historical or not--is an important mode of critical cultural inquiry, there are important distinctions to be raised when these objects belong to an unaccounted for original cultural context or are situated in contexts where playfulness and sharing might not be a welcome mode of cultural inquiry.
 Put another way, how should we consider, integrate, or confront emotional effects produced by the revival of the previously erased or inert?